-Opals and pearls are a bit different to other gems as they need a bit of extra attention and care when cleaning as they are a lot more delicate.
-With the way pearls and opals are made up, they are both susceptible to scratches and scuffs.
-They are also very vulnerable to chemicals like ammonia found in cleaning products which is why correct care and cleaning methods for these gems is so important.
+Pearls are a little bit different to other gemstones.
+You need to take a bit of extra attention and care when cleaning pearl jewellery as they are a lot more delicate.
+With the way pearls are structurally made up, they are susceptible to scratches and scuffs.
+After all, pearls have a very low rating of 2.5 on the Mohs scale.
+They are also very vulnerable to harsh chemicals like ammonia found in day to day cleaning products which is why correct care and cleaning methods for pearls is so important.

-With pearl and opal jewellery it is recommended to clean it after each wear.
-This is because the acids in your sweat can actually have a negative effect on pearls and opals.
-Another thing to point out is that pearls and opals are sensitive to temperature changes and may get damaged so please bear this mind when cleaning it.
-See our guides below for cleaning pearls on a strand, or pearls and opals on precious metal jewellery.
+With pearl jewellery, it is generally recommended to clean it after each wear as the acids in your sweat can actually have a negative effect on pearls.
+Another thing to point out is that pearls are very sensitive to temperature changes and may get damaged so please bear this mind when cleaning it.
+See our guides below for cleaning pearls on a strand, or pearls on precious metal jewellery.

-Submerging this jewellery in any kind of solution is not a good idea as moisture can get trapped in the drill holes of these gems if they are on a strand.
-Silk strand, which most pearl jewellery is often created with, can also weaken when wet, so when cleaning pearl & opal on a strand jewellery we recommend:
+Submerging pearl jewellery that is on a strand in any kind of solution is not a good idea as moisture can get trapped in the drill holes of the pearls.
+Silk strand, which most pearl jewellery is often created with, can also weaken when wet, so when cleaning pearl jewellery on a strand we recommend:

 - Wet a soft, lint free cloth with room temperature water